KamranAzeem/learn-kubernetes/kubeadm/kubeadm-fedora-flannel.md

 kubectl --kubeconfig ~/.kube/kubeadm-cluster.conf get nodes
 ```

-It might be a hassle to include `--kubeconfig ~/.kube/kubeadm-cluster.conf` in every kubectl command.
-You can setup a shell alias, or you can simply save it as `~/.kube/config` on your work computer. **WARNING** However, it is possible that you already have `~/.kube/config` file, which might contain configuration to one or more existing kubernetes clusters, and you don't want to accidently lose access to those clusters by over-writing it with this `.kube/config` .
+It might be a hassle to include `--kubeconfig ~/.kube/kubeadm-cluster.conf` in every invocation of `kubectl` command.
+You can setup a shell alias, or you can simply save it as `~/.kube/config` on your work computer.

+**WARNING** It is possible that you already have `~/.kube/config` file, which might contain configuration to one or more existing kubernetes clusters, and you don't want to accidentally lose access to those clusters by over-writing it with this `.kube/config` .
 To be able to retain access to those clusters, and still also be able to use this kubeadm cluster, all from single kubectl, without specifying `--kubeconfig` everytime, you can use the KUBECONFIG environment variable.

 Lets start at master node, where we have a working copy of our `.kube/config` file.
 First, we need to fix the default config we got from kubeadm.
 It is not very helpful in identifying which cluster is it. e.g. look at the following information.
 It looks very vague: